paritytech/substrate/srml/contract/COMPLEXITY.md

 3. Loading `input_data` buffer from the sandbox memory.
 4. Invoking `create` executive function.

 Loading of `value` buffer should be charged.
-This is because the size of the buffer is specified by the calling code, even though marshalled representation is essentially of constant size.
+This is because the size of the buffer is specified by the calling code, even though marshaled representation is, essentially, of constant size.
 This can be fixed by assigning an upper bound for size for `Balance`.

 Loading `init_code` and `input_data` should be charged in any case.

 **complexity**: All complexity comes from loading buffers and executing `create` executive function.
 The former component is proportional to the sizes of `init_code`, `value` and `input_data` buffers.
-The latter component completely depends on the complexity of `create` executive function, and also dominated by it.
+The latter component completely depends on the complexity of `create` executive function and also dominated by it.

 ## ext_return